Eighty-five percent of people in Kenya believe “abortion should never be permitted”, a new survey conducted by Ipsos MORI has revealed.

 It comes as major international and well-financed organisations, including Ipas and Planned Parenthood Global, attempt to push more extreme abortion legislation on Kenya and other African countries.

-Abortion for any reason, on-demand, up to birth
+De facto abortion on-demand, up to birth

 The Termination of Pregnancy section of Kenya’s Reproductive Healthcare Bill outlines that abortion would be available without a time limit on grounds that “the pregnancy would endanger the life or health of the mother”.

-While this language appears to provide abortion on only narrow grounds, in practice it will likely allow for abortion on demand to be available up to birth in Kenya through a broad interpretation of the term “health”.
+While this language appears to provide abortion on only narrow grounds, in practice it will likely allow for abortion de facto on demand to be available up to birth in Kenya through a broad interpretation of the term “health”.

 Three-year-jail sentence for doctors who conscientiously object